 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-[mass noun] Breathing that is audible through being deep or laboured, especially in sleep or as a result of exertion.‘the only sounds in the room were his heavy breathing and the loud ticking of the clock’
+Breathing that is audible through being deep or labored, especially in sleep or as a result of exertion.

 - ‘I could feel his paced breathing against my heavy breathing.’